oKermorgant/ros_management_tools/qtcreator/README.md

 - `-c <path>` : to indicate the path to `CMakeLists.txt` if it is not the current folder (default `.`)
 - `-b <path>` : build folder (relative to CMake file) to use, for raw CMake projects (default `./build`)
 - `--clean` : deletes the build folder before creating it again (default False)
-- `--yes` : do not ask for confirmation if the `CMakeLists.txt.user` file already exists